Exodromy: conditions for oriented fiber products

 Now we define natural transformations

-which are both equivalences when restricted to $ \YY_{<\infty } $, as follows.
-Write $ \beta^R $ for the Beck--Chev\-alley morphism of the right-hand face of \eqref{cube:IllusieFundamentalCube} and $ \beta^L $ for the Beck--Chevalley morphism of the left-hand face.
-Since the bottom face of \eqref{cube:IllusieFundamentalCube} commutes, under identification of left adjoints, $ \beta^R $ defines a natural transformation
+which are both equivalences when restricted to $ \YY_{<\infty} $, as follows.
+Write $ \BC^R $ for the \basechange morphism of the right-hand vertical face of \eqref{cube:IllusieFundamentalCube} and $ \BC^L $ for the \basechange morphism of the left-hand vertical face.
+Since the bottom horizontal face of \eqref{cube:IllusieFundamentalCube} commutes, under identification of left adjoints, $ \BC^R $ defines a natural transformation

 Let $ \alpha^R $ be the composite